Macao Polytechnic University: Other recognition and honors

-The University won the "National Teaching Achievement Award" in 2019, making it the first and only higher education institution in Macao to receive this award.
+The university won the "National Teaching Achievement Award" in 2019 and 2023, making it the first and only higher education institution in Macao to receive this award twice.

 Chinese Universities Alumni Association (CUAA) released the annual "Evaluation and Study Report of Universities in China".
-The University was rated as a four-star university from 2017 to 2022 consecutively, ranking among China's high-level universities.
+The university was rated as a four-star university from 2017 to 2022 consecutively, ranking among China's high-level universities.

+The university is finalist in the Times Higher Education (THE) Awards Asia 2024.